Azure/azure-cosmos-client-engine/README.md

 ## Setting up your development environment

 The preferred development environment for this repository is a Linux environment, which includes Windows Subsystem for Linux (WSL) version 2.
+However, Windows is supported as well, though primarily for building Windows binaries.
 This repo has full support for GitHub Codespaces and VS Code Dev Containers, and we recommend using those for development, as they will ensure you have an environment that has all the necessary dependencies installed.

 ### Manual Setup